Los Lobos: 2007–present

 In 2007, Los Lobos performed a cover of Bob Dylan's "Billy 1" (from Pat Garrett & Billy the Kid) for the soundtrack to Todd Haynes's film I'm Not There.
 Also in 2007, they participated in Goin' Home: A Tribute to Fats Domino (Vanguard), contributing their version of Domino's "The Fat Man."

 In 2009, the group under contract to Disney Music released an album of Disney covers, Los Lobos Goes Disney (Disney Sound/Walt Disney Records) and participated in a tribute album to the late Doug Sahm, Keep Your Soul: A Tribute to Doug Sahm (Vanguard).
 The same year, on October 13, they also played on the South Lawn of the White House during the "In Performance at the White House: Fiesta Latina" concert, celebrating Hispanic musical heritage.

 In 2010, Cesar Rosas and David Hidalgo were featured artists in the Experience Hendrix Tour.

-On August 3, 2010, the group released their first album of new material in 4 years, entitled Tin Can Trust, through Shout!
-Factory, which features two Spanish-language tracks.
+On August 3, 2010, the group released their first album in four years, Tin Can Trust.
+In 2011, the group was nominated for two Grammy Awards for Tin Can Trust in the categories of Best Rock Instrumental Performance and Best Americana Album.

 In 2011, the group was awarded the Latin Grammy Lifetime Achievement Award.

 In 2013, the group toured Europe supporting Neil Young and Crazy Horse.

+On September 25, 2015, their album Gates of Gold was released.

 On October 9, 2015, Los Lobos was nominated for induction into the Rock and Roll Hall of Fame for the first time.

-In 2017, Los Lobos appeared in the multi award-winning documentary film The American Epic Sessions directed by Bernard MacMahon, where they recorded, “El Cascabel”, live direct-to-disc on the first electrical sound recording system from the 1920s.
+In 2017, Los Lobos appeared in the multi award-winning documentary film The American Epic Sessions directed by Bernard MacMahon, where they recorded "El Cascabel", live direct-to-disc on the first electrical sound recording system from the 1920s.
 During their session, the belt holding the 100Ib weight that powered the 1924 cutting lathe broke and Jack White had to rush to an upholstery shop to repair it.

 Los Lobos was inducted into the Austin City Limits Hall of Fame in 2018.